ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-setup.md

 ## Installing with the Windows installer

-The Mbed CLI Windows Installer will install Mbed CLI and all dependent programs onto your windows machine.
+The Windows installer for Arm Mbed CLI installs Mbed CLI and all dependent programs onto your Windows machine.

 ### Running the installer